IQTLabs/SkyScan/README.md

 ## Software Architecture

 The different components for this project have been made into Docker containers.
 This modularity makes it easier to add in new data sources or cameras down the road.
-We have found containers to work really well on the Pi and the help enforce that you have properly documented all of the software requirements.
+We have found that containers work really well on the Pi and help enforce that you have properly documented all of the software requirements.

 ````
 +-------------+      +-------------+           +---------------+            +--------------+